Also known as dwarfism or short stature, it occurs when an organism is microscopic.

 - Mesomelic – For example, bones of the forearm or lower leg.

 - Acromelic: for example, bones of the hands and feet.

 Examples include achondroplasia and chondrodystrophy.

-However, due to the number of causes of nanism, it may be impossible to definitively determine whether a child will be born with nanism.
+However, due to the number of causes of Nanism, it may be impossible to determine whether a child will be born with Nanism definitively.

 Nanism resulting from malnutrition or a hormonal abnormality can be treated with an appropriate diet or hormonal therapy.
 Growth hormone deficiency can be remedied by injections of human growth hormone (HCH) during the first few years of life.

-The genetic mutations of most forms of nanism caused by bone dysplasia cannot yet be altered, so therapeutic interventions generally aim to prevent or reduce pain or physical disability, increase adult height, or mitigate stresses. psychosocial and improve social adaptation.
+The genetic mutations of most forms of Nanism caused by bone dysplasia cannot yet be altered, so therapeutic interventions generally aim to prevent or reduce pain or physical disability, increase adult height, or mitigate stresses.
+Psychosocial and improved social adaptation.

-If the growth hormone receptor is affected, the condition can be more difficult to treat.
-Hypothyroidism is another possible cause of nanism that can be treated with hormone therapy.
+If the growth hormone receptor is affected, the condition can be more challenging to treat.
+Hypothyroidism is another possible cause of Nanism that can be treated with hormone therapy.

 Thyroid hormone injections can mitigate the effects of the condition, but the lack of proportion can be permanent.